Wordle 297 Apr 12: Wordle Word Hints and Today's Answer

 But if the guessed letter is in the word but not in the correct place, the square turns yellow.

-Letters that are wrong are grayed out to help process them Elimination for six attempts.
+letter wrong turn are gray to help in the process of Elimination for six attempts.

 Hints for today’s Wordle Tuesday, April 12